 One word of warning.
 Make sure the laminate is lightweight — make sure that it’s not too heavy for the structure of the van.
-The weight of the flooring should be substracted from the payload.
+Subtract the weight of the flooring from the payload.

 But, for me, having a paler floor covering in the caravan makes the world of difference.
 The light has increased ten-fold.

 And it looks so much fresher too.
-No longer a harborer of bacteria and dirt, it can be easily cleaned with a broom and a mop and — even after a long weekend of being stomped all over with muddy boots — looks as good as new in no time.
+No longer a harborer of bacteria and dirt, it can be easily cleaned with a broom and a mop.
+Even after a long weekend of being stomped over with muddy boots, it looks as good as new in no time.

-It just goes to show that laminate flooring doesn’t just need to be restricted to use in the home either — it’s the perfect floor-covering for a caravan or motorhome.
+It just goes to show that laminate flooring doesn’t just need to be restricted to use in the home.
+It’s the perfect floor-covering for a caravan or motorhome.
 Hard-wearing and easy to clean.
 And it looks fabulous too.

-There’s really no need to be stuck with a dated, dirty old carpet when you can cover your caravan floor in something as lovely and contemporary as this!
+There’s really no need to be stuck with a dated, dirty old carpet.
+RV flooring can be lovely and contemporary.